woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-31-cnq-3q2025-3-oil-price-break-even-analysis/en/2025-12-31-cnq-3q2025-3-oil-price-break-even-analysis.md

 * Corresponds to **natural gas**.
 * Uses the right vertical axis numbers (0~14) as reference, with units typically in **US dollars per MMBtu** (US$/MMBtu).
-* Natural gas has lower absolute price levels than crude oil, so using the same axis would obscure subtle volatility.
-Therefore, a separate right axis is used to ensure visual readability.

 ---